Jesterhearts/ratatui-wgpu/README.md

 11. unicode-width: I need to access the width of characters to figure out row layout and implementing this myself seems silly.
 This is already pulled in by ratatui, so it doesn't really increase the size of the dependency tree.
+12. web-time: Used for crossplatform (web & native) time support in order to handle text blinking.

 [Crate Badge]: https://img.shields.io/crates/v/ratatui-wgpu?logo=rust&style=flat-square
 [Deps.rs Badge]: https://deps.rs/repo/github/jesterhearts/ratatui-wgpu/status.svg?style=flat-square